-- 3. Perception Test Planning and Design where the anticipation is produced, starting from the agent society architecture, the knowledge about the environment and requirements. - 4.
-Role Description aims at showing distinct roles played by agents, the tasks involved in the roles, communication capabilities and inter-agent dependencies in terms of services. - 5.
+- 3. Perception Test Planning and Design where the anticipation is produced, starting from the agent society architecture, the knowledge about the environment and requirements.
+The set of tasks each agent has to pursue is modeled from a structural point of view.
+The purpose is to describe the robot's actions while interacting with the environment. - 4.
+Role Description aims at modeling the whole lifecycle of each agent formalized by the distinct roles played, the tasks involved in the roles, communication capabilities and inter-agent dependencies in terms of services. - 5.
 Multi-Agent Structure Definition (MASD) describes the structure of solution agent classes at the social level of abstraction. - 6.
 Multi-Agent Behavior Description describes the behavior of individual agents at the social level of abstraction. - 7.
-Perception Test Execution aims at designing the criteria for evaluating the results between expected and observed system behaviour. - 8.
+Perception Test Execution aims at designing the portion of system devoted at producing the results of the comparison between the observed and the expected robot's/system's behavior and the criteria for evaluating them. - 8.
 Configuration Management designs the rules for tuning the system parameters.
+This activity is obviously strictly related to the specific robotic platform to be used for deploying the designed multi-agent system.